radicallyopensecurity/ros-website/README.md

 # ROS website documents

-A place to collect the different document templates for the ROS' website, such as our Privacy Policy and Terms & Conditions.
+A place to collect the different documents for the ROS' website, such as our Privacy Policy and Terms & Conditions.